Extension of unimodular gravity and the cosmological constant: Metric determinant as a dynamic variable

 The Minkowski vacuum may then have a continuous set of $\chempot$ values, which determine the equilibrium values $n_{0}(\chempot)$ of the metric determinant in equilibrium.
-In other words, there are many different vacua in Minkowski flat spacetime and they are parameterized by the values $\chempot$ of the ``chemical potential.''
+In other words, there are many different quantum vacua in flat Minkowski spacetime and they are parametrized by the values $\chempot$ of the chemical potential.
 (Recall that the Minkowski vacuum in the original $q$-theory~\cite{KlinkhamerVolovik2008a} has a single value $\chempot_{0}$ for the chemical potential.)

-The gravitational Einstein equation (to be given explicitly in Sec.~\ref{subsec:Cosmology-Basic-model-Action-Ansaetze}) has now the following vacuum energy density:
+The Einstein gravitational field equation (to be given explicitly in Sec.~\ref{subsec:Cosmology-Basic-model-Action-Ansaetze}) now contains the following vacuum energy density: